Declares $0.20 per Share Quarterly Cash Dividend

 Shareholders’ equity as of March 31, 2016 was $195 million, and tangible book value per share was $24.60, based on 7.66 million shares outstanding, compared to shareholders’ equity of $211 million and tangible book value per share of $27.83 as of December 31, 2015.
 The decline in tangible book value per share was primarily due to the net issuance of 464 thousand new common shares related to the vesting of long-term equity awards during the first quarter of 2016.

 Investors wishing to listen to the earnings call at 9:00 A.M.
 U.S. EDT, Wednesday, April 27, 2016, may do so via the Web or conference call at:

 Conference call dial-in number (international): 484.756.4245

 FBR & Co.
-(Nasdaq:FBRC) provides investment banking, merger and acquisition advisory, institutional brokerage, and research services through its subsidiary FBR Capital Markets & Co.
-FBR focuses capital and financial expertise on the following industry sectors: consumer; diversified industrials; energy & natural resources; financial institutions; healthcare; insurance; real estate; and technology, media & telecom.
+(Nasdaq:FBRC) provides investment banking, merger and acquisition advisory, institutional brokerage, and research services through its subsidiaries FBR Capital Markets & Co. and MLV & Co.
+FBR focuses capital and financial expertise on the following industry sectors: consumer; energy & natural resources; financial institutions; healthcare; industrials; insurance; real estate; and technology, media & telecom.
 FBR is headquartered in the Washington, D.C. metropolitan area with offices throughout the United States.
 For more information, please visit www.fbr.com.

 Financial data follows.